remix-i18next - v7.4.2

 }

-import { PassThrough } from "stream";
+import { PassThrough } from "node:stream";

-import { RemixServer } from "@remix-run/react";
+import { createReadableStreamFromReadable } from "@react-router/node";

 import { isbot } from "isbot";